Jean-Pierre Pescatore: Move to France

 In 1817 he received long-term permission from the French authorities to import Havana tobacco to France.
 Pescatore's good relations with the Régie française des tabacs, the Belgian annexation of the French-speaking part of Luxembourg in 1839, and Luxembourg's accession to the Zollverein (the German customs union), exposing Luxembourgish tobacco manufacturing to strong competition from abroad, were damaging to Pescatore's business interests in the Grand-Duchy.
 He therefore established himself in Paris, in order to concentrate solely on the French markets, and would become a naturalised French citizen on 3 September 1846.
 In addition to trading in tobacco, he also dabbled in finance, founding the bank "J.P.
 Pescatore et Cie" on 27 December 1844 with the Austrian Frédéric Adolphe Grieninger.

 Property and hobbies

-On 11 August 1844 he bought the Château de la Celle Saint-Cloud from the Viscount de Morel-Vindé's heirs.
+On 11 August 1844 he bought the Château de la Celle from the Viscount de Morel-Vindé's heirs.
 In 1849 he also bought a vineyard at Médoc, near Giscours.
 In 1852 he became mayor of La Celle-Saint-Cloud, which he remained until his death.